import pandas as pd

 # Create a dropdown for selecting the target variable

-= widgets.Dropdown(
+target_selector = widgets.Dropdown(

-target_selector =data.columns, # Options for predictor: columns of data
+options=data.columns, # Options for predictor: columns of data

-options=data.columns[1], # Default selected: 2nd column of data (norrie_rainfall)
+value=data.columns[1], # Default selected: 2nd column of data (norrie_rainfall)

 )